 ENG 405 Teaching of English - Secondary (3) Methods course required of all students seeking certification to teach English on the secondary level.
 Focus on approaches appropriate to middle and high school students.
 Field experience required as part of the course.
 Fall semester.
-Prerequisites or Corequisites: Junior standing; minimum of 15 credit hours of work in literature; three credit hours of writing beyond ENG 101; ENG 205 or ENG 328; must be taken concurrently with EDU 414.
+Prerequisites or Corequisites: Junior standing; minimum of 15 credit hours of work in literature; three credit hours of writing beyond ENG 101; ENG 205 or ENG 328.

 ENG 413 Teaching English as a Second Language (3) Theory, principles, and practice of teaching English language skills to non-native speakers of English.
-Alternate years; next offered Spring 2013.
+Alternate years; next offered Spring 2015, 2017.
 Prerequisites: ENG 101 or equivalent; ENG 328 or ENG 382 or LIN 219 or permission of the instructor.